andim/peptidome/docs/notes.md

 order: 3
 ---

+# 2019-09-10: References to look at

+Unpublished paper Klatzmann group who looked at whether presentation of peptides in the thymus is biased towards viral-like peptides.
+Underlying papers

+"- Derbinski, J., Schulte, A., Kyewski, B. & Klein, L. Promiscuous gene expression in medullary thymic epithelial cells mirrors the peripheral self.
+Nature Immunology 2, 1032–1039 (2001).

+- Espinosa, G. et al. Peptides presented by HLA class I molecules in the human thymus.
+Journal of Proteomics 94, 23–36 (2013).

+I think the first ref is about that fact that the 'thymopeptidome' is unique because thymic APCs express AIRE which controls what proteins are expressed (to make sure that protein expressed only some specific tissues are also expressed in the thymus).
+The second ref contains the dataset itself from what I understand.
+"

+Also reread Misha ...
+Shugay paper where they reanalyze data from Diego Chowell

 # 2019-09-05: Protein tissue distribution database

 https://www.proteinatlas.org/ has data on the distribution of human proteins across tissues and cell types.
 This could be a useful resource to check how much the peptide statistics should vary across tissues.